darkflareplays8/Simple-Server-Transfer/README.md

 # SimpleServerTransfer

-A Paper plugin that uses the vanilla Transfer packet (introduced in 1.20.5) to automatically redirect players to another server when they join.
+A Paper/Spigot plugin that uses the vanilla Transfer packet (introduced in 1.20.5) to automatically redirect players to another server when they join.
 Designed to act as a lightweight transfer proxy layer without requiring BungeeCord or Velocity.

 ## Downloads

-Both a normal jar and a shaded jar are available on the [releases page](https://github.com/darkflareplays8/Simple-Server-Transfer/releases).
-Most users should use the normal jar.
+Releases are available on the [releases page](https://github.com/darkflareplays8/Simple-Server-Transfer/releases).

 ## Requirements

-- Paper 1.20.5 or later
-- Java 21
+- Java 21 (Java 25 for the 26.1.x Paper release)
 - The destination server must accept vanilla Transfer packets (1.20.5+, with `accepts-transfers: true` in paper-global.yml)

 ## Features